TonyFiuma/Swagger2/README.md

 # Exercise - Spring Boot - Swagger 2
+Set of exercises completed with Spring in developer school

 * write a Spring Boot application that uses the following dependencies:
   * `Spring Boot DevTools`
   * `Spring Web`